 For more than a decade, Oxfam Canada has been developing and refining feminist approaches to assess and learn from its projects in ways that challenge us to think differently about knowledge and power – redefining who and what is valued most.

-First, let’s start with an understanding of what we mean by MEAL:
+Let's start with an understanding of what is MEAL:

 - Monitoring: the continual collection and analysis of project data to help with ongoing project management.

 - Evaluation: usually completed at the beginning, middle and end of a project, evaluations provide bigger picture information about the value or significance of projects, which helps us to develop new projects or make program or policy changes in the long-term.

 - Accountability: activities and planning that ensure any knowledge that emerges from projects is accessible and relevant to our partners and the people we work with.

 - Learning: the steps we take to apply the knowledge that emerges from projects in order to make evidence-based decisions.

 Oxfam Canada uses a feminist lens to assess and learn from projects.
 Doing so involves focusing on: